Portfolio Careers for Lawyers – An Essential Guide

-This is a great crossover for me because I love sport and have good experience working on the legal and business side of top-level sport and media.
+This is a great crossover for me because I love sports and have good experience working on the legal and business side of top-level sports and media.

 I can draw on this when I’m coaching my sports and business clients to help them get to where they want to be.

 And, whilst I no longer run a property business day-to-day, it did leave me with some investment properties which form part of my income portfolio.

 There are many other lawyers who have embraced the portfolio career.
 For example:

 - A former corporate lawyer who set up a ski holiday business for the winter seasons, and is a consultant lawyer for the rest of the year.

 - A lawyer who moved to freelance lawyering to allow him to DJ part-time in Ibiza.